gpoore/text2qti/README.md

 notation, or with HTML.
 Remember to preview quizzes after conversion to QTI, especially when using any significant amount of HTML.

+While indented Markdown code blocks are supported, fenced code blocks should be preferred.
+Indented code can interfere with the preprocessor that strips HTML comments and handles LaTeX math and siunitx notation.

 ### Titles